AlenaHa17/ASG-1/README.md

 ## Media
 -	The photos used in my website were obtained from Pium’s website (https://piumofficial.com/)
+-   The photo in the background of the main page is a picture of myself.
+I photoshopped the      background to make it look like a photoshoot for my website.

 ## Acknowledgements
 -	I received inspiration for this project from Pium (https://piumofficial.com/)